timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-22
+# Objectives for Today 2026-01-23

 - Just chatting as we get warmed up & started with the day.
-- Show the collected resources on the Supply Results Screen (as player progresses in game, it changes).
-- Rework the early tech tree to get BIGGER numbers.
+- Creating an example of 9-slice buttons...
+- Reveal the game in its fullest form!
+(9am)
+- Start investigating what still needs to be done...
 - Doing the stuff that needs to be done!

 ## Events / Notices / Coming Soon

-Big Reveal for Rushcremental on Friday January 23rd.
+Big Reveal for Rushcremental on Friday January 23rd ...
+TODAY!
+ITS TODAY!

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri